-A trade deficit is when a country imports more than it exports.
-It is also called a negative balance of trade.
-It is one way of measuring international trade.
-To calculate the trade deficit, subtract the total value of exports from the total value of imports.
+A trade deficit is an amount by which the cost of a country's imports exceeds its exports.
+It's one way of measuring international trade, and it's also called a negative balance of trade.
+You can calculate a trade deficit by subtracting the total value of a country's exports from the total value of its imports.

-A trade deficit also results when domestic companies manufacture in foreign countries.
-When raw materials are shipped overseas to factories, they count as exports.
-When the finished goods are shipped back home, they count as imports.
-That's true even though they're made by domestic companies.
-The imports are subtracted from the country's gross domestic product.
-That's despite the fact the earnings benefit the company's stock price and the taxes increase the country's revenue stream.
+A trade deficit also occurs when companies manufacture goods in other countries.
+The raw materials for manufacturing that are shipped overseas for factory production count as an export.
+The finished manufactured goods are counted as imports when they're shipped back to the country.
+The imports are subtracted from the country's gross domestic product even though the earnings may benefit the company's stock price, and the taxes may increase the country's revenue stream.

-Initially, a trade deficit is not a bad thing.
-It raises a country's standard of living.
-Its residents have access to a wider variety of goods and services for a more competitive price.
-It reduces the threat of inflation since it creates lower prices.
-A trade deficit indicates that the country's residents are feeling confident and wealthy enough to buy more than the country produces.
+Initially, a trade deficit is not necessarily a bad thing.
+It can raise a country's standard of living because residents can access a wider variety of goods and services for a more competitive price.
+It can also reduce the threat of inflation since it creates lower prices.

 Trade Deficit as Defined in the United States

 In the United States, the Bureau of Economic Analysis measures and defines the trade deficit.
 It defines U.S. imports as goods and services produced in a foreign country and bought by U.S. residents.
-It includes all goods shipped to the United States, even if produced by an American-owned company.
-If a product crosses U.S. Customs and is intended to be sold in America, it is an import.
+It includes all goods shipped to the United States—even if produced by an American-owned company.
+If a product goes through U.S. Customs and is intended to be sold in America, it is considered an import.

 Other imported services include payment of royalties or license fees and payment for services.
-These services could include (to name just a few) advertising, telecommunications or education.
+These services could include advertising, telecommunications, or education, to name just a few.
 In short, if the consumer is a U.S. resident and the provider is a foreign resident, then it is an import.

 An export is any good that passes through customs from the United States to be sold overseas.
 This category includes merchandise shipped from an American-based company to its foreign affiliate or branch.